 In addition to these tips, make it a priority to build rapport with your manager.
 The more you both know each other and appreciate what makes each of you uniquely human, the easier it will be to work together.
 You can find something in common with just about anyone if you get to know them (start here).

-You can’t pick your boss, but you can take responsibility and improve the situation yourself by better managing up.
+You can't pick your boss, but you can take responsibility and improve the situation by learning to manage up.
 By asking a few of the right questions and acting on what you learn, you can make work a much more enjoyable and productive experience for you and your manager.